 - The hazard caused your injuries.

 Plaintiffs who prevail in their slip and fall lawsuits may be awarded compensatory damages to pay for their:

 When the court finds that the defendant’s behavior was malicious or otherwise shocking, the defendant may have to pay punitive damages as well to the plaintiff.
 Depending on the case, punitive damages can amount to three times or more than the compensatory damages.

 Even falling victims who were partially to blame for their injuries may still be able to win a personal injury lawsuit.
 Under Nevada’s comparative negligence laws, property owners or tenants owe accident victims damages whenever they were at least 50% at fault.

-- 1. How to prove a slip and fall claim in NV
+- 1. How do I prove a claim under Nevada slip and fall law?

 - 2. What are dangerous surfaces and conditions?